 This is similar to the above policy but means that you will get a refund for any unused fuel minus an administration fee.

 Your hire car will be supplied with a full tank of fuel and you should return it with a full tank of fuel.
 Again they will charge you at the rental desk a higher rate per litre than you would of paid at a local fuel station.
-A fuel deposit is usually taken at the start of the rental period.
+A fuel deposit is usually taken.
 If you return the car full and does not need any fuel to top up, then your deposit will be refunded.

 Choose your fuel policy wisely as this will in the long run save you money.
 What may initially seem like the cheapest option does not work out that way.
 Generally Full to Full works out the cheapest as this option.
 To fill up the tank and return the car with a full tank there a a couple of petrol stations nearby that you can use: